xcore/doc_tips_and_tricks/doc/fixed-point.rst

 Saturation
 ..........

-Each time that 32 bits are selected from a 64 bit multiplication, an overflow may occur.
+Each time that 32 bits are selected from a 64 bit result, an overflow may occur.
 This means that the high word should be checked for overflow.